zluckyhou/zluckyhou.github.com/_posts/2024-10-12-subtitle_trick.md

 {"id": 0,
   "start": 286,
   "end": 297,
-  "text": "I actually think the main thing that people are going to do, especially because it"s open source, is use it as a teacher to train smaller models that they use in different applications.", ...
+  "text": "I actually think the main thing that people are going to do, especially because it's open source, is use it as a teacher to train smaller models that they use in different applications.", ...
 }
 ```